 Military members preparing to retire from service may be able to count their pending retirement income toward loan qualification, even before their retirement fully takes effect.

-At Veterans United, we would typically need to have your official start date and exact retirement pay in writing.
+At Veterans United, we typically need to have your official start date and exact retirement pay in writing.
 Lenders may be able to verify the rate of pay with a signed statement from the service member’s commanding officer or through a Defense Department retirement income calculator.
 You would qualify based on the lesser of either your current full-time income or your retirement income.

 In addition, you may need cash reserves available depending on the length of time between your last full-time paycheck and your first retirement payment.
 Lenders may have a limit for how many days they’ll allow counting pending retirement income.